aeryuzhev/de-zoomcamp-project/readme.md

 4. Enable Google Compute Engine API for your project [in the GCP console](https://console.developers.google.com/apis/library/compute.googleapis.com).

 5. [Create a service account key](https://console.cloud.google.com/apis/credentials/serviceaccountkey) with the following settings:
-   - Select the project you created in the previous step.
    - Click "Create Service Account".
-   - Give it any name you like and click "Create".
+   - Give it any name you like and click "Create and continue".
    - For the Role, choose "Project -> Editor", then click "Continue".
    - Skip granting additional users access, and click "Done".

 6. After you create your service account, download your service account key.
    - Select your service account from the list.
    - Select the "Keys" tab.
    - In the drop down menu, select "Create new key".